shyamagu/choi/README.md

 for each machine/vm/container
 1. install nodejs on your machine/vm/container
 2. clone this repository
-3. yarn install
+3. npm install
-4. yarn start
+4. npm start

-then you can access a choi page at this server (default: http://localhost:3000) , any path available /*
+then you can access a choi setting page at this server (http://<yourserver>:3000) , any path available /*

 if you want to change PORT, please note your PORT in .env file
 ````